Detroit Colour Council By-Laws

 MANAGEMENT: Is vested in the Board of Directors consisting of the four Officers (President, Vice-President, Secretary, and Treasurer) and the Directors.

 COMMITTEES: May be established and committee chairpersons appointed by the President.
 The President may designate another Director to establish a committee.

 FINANCIAL: The Treasurer will maintain appropriate financial records of income and expenses.
 All normal expenditures must be approved by the Board of Directors.
 The financial records may be audited at the discretion of the Board of Directors.

 REGULAR MEETINGS: Of the membership will be held throughout the year as determined by the Board of Directors.
 Non-members may also attend.
 A statement pertaining to the purpose of the Council will be made at each regular meeting.
-Adequate notice of each meeting shall be given to the membership by the Executive Secretary.
+Adequate notice of each meeting shall be given to the membership.

 AMENDMENT: The Council By-Laws may be amended by a two-thirds vote of the membership present at one of the regular meetings.